gialev/gialev.github.io/content/_index.md

     content:
       title: |
         Electronic Structure Theory and Molecular
-        Dynamics at the University of Iceland
+        Dynamics Group at the University of Iceland
       # image:
       #  filename: welcome.jpg
       text: |